 Whether you’re a first-time or seasoned visitor to New York City, this hop-on hop-off cruise is a fantastic way to experience all of the city's most popular attractions.
 Enjoy a smooth ride along the Hudson River and New York Harbor, complete with live onboard narration, and hop off to visit the Empire State Building, NBC Studio, Times Square, World Financial Center, Wall Street, South Street Seaport, DUMBO, Brooklyn Bridge Park and more.
 You’ll also capture amazing views of Ellis Island and the Statue of Liberty!

-Choose from three exciting itineraries over 4, 6 and 8 hours and enjoy a comprehensive small-group guided sightseeing tour of New York City by minibus!
+Choose from three exciting itineraries over 4, 6 and 8 hours and enjoy a comprehensive small-group guided sightseeing tour of New York City by luxury coach!
 On all itineraries, you'll experience the sights and sounds of Lower Manhattan, Midtown Manhattan and Upper Manhattan, from Battery Park to Harlem, passing such famous sites as Times Square, Fifth Avenue, Central Park, Madison Square Garden and Greenwich.
 For a more in-depth experience, opt for the 6-hour tour and explore Wall Street, the South Street Seaport, One World Trade Center and more by foot, and enjoy a New York Harbor cruise for amazing views of the Statue Liberty.
 Upgrade to the full-day, 8-hour tour and receive all this plus admission to the observation deck atop Rockefeller Center, where you’ll get incredible panoramic views of the city below.
 The choice is yours!

 Follow in the fancy footsteps of Carrie, Samantha, Charlotte and Miranda on a 'Sex and the City' tour!
 You'll conquer New York City and drink where the girls drink, shop where they shop, and gossip where they gossip.